 Wood, laminate, and other hard floors, unlike carpet, cannot easily disguise dust.
 No matter how regularly you sweep, you can almost always find dust and debris settled onto hard floors.
 This is why many homeowners purchase a dust mop because it helps them more easily maintain hard floors throughout their home.

-My grandmother always told me that “cleanliness is next to Godliness,” and I took those words to heart.
-So, since purchasing my own home I have meticulously worked through all of the methods for cleaning my hard floors.
-I absolutely love the use of a dust mop, but I have often wondered what can I spray on a dust mop to make it more effective?
+You’ve probably heard the phrase “cleanliness is next to Godliness,” and if you care about maintaining the value of your home, you’ve taken those words to heart.
+So, since purchasing your own home you’ve meticulously worked through all of the methods for cleaning your floors.
+Maybe you have a dust mop, but have you ever wondered “what can I spray on a dust mop to make it more effective?”

 In this article, we are going to discuss what can be used in addition to a dust mop, and we will examine the most effective practices for using a dust mop to keep dust and debris off of your floors.